 The cosmos, while displaying the eternal power, glory, and godhead, is affected by the curse of Genesis 3.
 The whole creation groans together, awaiting its destruction and recreation at the end of times.
 We conclude, then, that simple study of the cosmos is an insufficient and unreliable standard for discerning between good and evil.

 Does personal experience determine the standard of right and wrong?
 While our experience does teach to recognize some of those divine principles or laws that govern the operation of the natural universe, there are inherent weaknesses in our perceptions.
 We haven’t experienced all there is to experience, so the scope of our perceptions is limited.

 We draw conclusions from our experiences based on our limited knowledge.
 Perhaps the greatest problem with basing our lives on our experience is that our perception is based on our five senses of man, which are all physical—but God is spirit, not physical.

 General revelation, the internal law, and the testimony of creation are insufficient to bring us into a proper understanding of God because God is a spiritual being, not a material being.
 Yet the fact remains that the immutable standard of good and evil is the person of God.

-The only answer is that God himself must supernaturally reveal it to man.
+The only answer is that God himself must supernaturally reveal it.
 The joy and thrill is that God has supernaturally revealed all that we need for life (ethics) and godliness (values) by special or specific revelation!
 The study of good and evil is inseparable from theology—the study of God—because it is based on the character of God.